 Opening a Bottle with your Teeth

 Your teeth are stronger than bone, but even that will succumb to a metal bottle cap and a little bit of force.
 Opening a bottle with your teeth is putting pressure on your teeth and gums unnaturally.
 Your teeth are not made to be bottle openers and this can lead to a broken, chipped, or forever damaged teeth.
 Not to mention, if you bite the cap off hard enough you could potentially break the tooth off at the gum line, causing excruciating pain.
-You will be calling your dentist for an emergency exam in short order.
+You will be calling your dentist for an emergency tooth extraction for a severly broken tooth in short order.

 Sewing your Teeth Away

 Seamstresses and Sewers, you know who you are.
 Do you bite off the thread instead of using scissors?
 It may be saving you a few seconds by biting off the thread with your teeth, but it wears down your teeth.
 You or your dentist will first notice mild abrasions, but overtime could lead to more serious wear and tear of your gums and teeth.

 Lemons are very acidic which can cause significant erosion to your tooth enamel and the surface underneath the enamel called dentin.
 In fact, most citrus fruit (lemons, limes, grapefruit etc.) will have the same impact on your teeth.
 In Central America, where fruit is grown abundantly, it is common for people to suck on lemons to pass the time or out of habit.
 People who do this show high levels of erosion, some beyond repair.
 The ADA defines dental erosion as the loss or wear of dental hard tissue by acids not caused by bacteria.